mlcommons/r2-downloader/README.md

 ### How It Works

-The MLCommons R2 Downloader is a bash script that automatically handles authentication and downloads from Cloudflare R2 buckets protected by Cloudflare Access.
-It will:
+The MLCommons R2 Downloader is a bash script that downloads datasets from R2 buckets.
+In the case of buckets protected by Cloudflare Access, it automatically handles authentication.
+Depending on the need for authentication, it will:

 - Open a browser window to a Cloudflare Access page for authentication on first run
 - Cache authentication tokens for future use